theupshift/chrdev/posts/2020-05-15-Setting-up-a-Verdaccio-npm-registry.md

 # npm client setup

-you could manually add aline to the `.npmrc` file, but I used:
+you could manually add a line to the `.npmrc` file, but I used:

 ```sh
 npm adduser --registry https://npm.YOUR_COMPANY.com:4873